bpauwels/aws-security-bulletin-alert/README.md

 See https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html for detailed instructions

 ## Configuration
-In `lib/cve-alert-stack` you can configure
+In `lib/cve-alert-stack` you can
-* Line 15: `SES_RECEPIENTS` - list of recepients, comma seperated email addresses
-* Line 16: `SES_SENDER` - sender email address, needs to be verified in SES
+* Configure various subscribers for the SNS topic.
+See examples beginning in Line 15
-* Line 39: Event Schedule to trigger the lambda.
+* Configure the Event Schedule to trigger the lambda.
 Default every full hour.
-See https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-events.CronOptions.html
+See Line 50 and check out (the documentation)[https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-events.CronOptions.html]

-## Security considerations
+## Cost considerations
-By default, the Lambda Execution role is granted permissions to all SES identities in the current account.
-To follow the 'least privilege' best practice, it is recommended to limit it to the identity which is actually used.
-(In `lib/cve-alert-stack` line 33)
+tbd.

 ## Deployment
 If your AWS account is not yet bootstrapped, run